jlperla/web-academic/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Research Agenda"
-subtitle = "Broad topics and projects associated with my research and teaching."
+subtitle = "Broad topics and projects associated with my research and teaching"

 [content]
   # Page type to display.
 E.g. project.